docpad-archive/documentation/Writing-a-Plugin.md

-## Version Note

-**This guide applies to version 4 and 5 of DocPad.** [The version 3 guide is here](https://github.com/bevry/docpad/wiki/Writing-a-Plugin-v3).
-[The version 1 and version 2 guide is here](https://github.com/bevry/docpad/wiki/Writing-a-Plugin-v1v2).

 ## Getting Started

 Inside your docpad website directory, create a directory called `plugins`.
 Inside the `plugins` directory create the directory for your plugin (e.g. `plugins/yourPlugin`), and inside your plugin's directory create these two files: